RedFoxxo/RFXLibrary/projects/rfx-logger/README.md

 - Message have time ~~and http response time~~
 - Intercept HTTP calls and automatically prints message to the console
 - Completely disable logger
-- Customize data you want to show in development or in production (http code, time, http duration, log types)
+- Customize data you want to show (http code, time, http duration, log types)

 ## Installation